hak5/omg-payloads/payloads/library/execution/bypass-buddy/README.md

 ## Notes

-- **Ensure** to modify both `reverse-shell.ps1` and `bypass-buddy.txt` with your specific configurations, including the IP address and port of your sending/receiving hosts, if you choose to use `reverse-shell.ps1` as your payload.
+- **Ensure** to modify both `reverse-shell.ps1` and `payload.txt` with your specific configurations, including the IP address and port of your sending/receiving hosts, if you choose to use `reverse-shell.ps1` as your payload.
-- In cases where you'd like to create your own .ps1 payload, modify just `bypass-buddy.txt` with your webserver's host/IP and script name.
+- In cases where you'd like to create your own .ps1 payload, modify just `payload.txt` with your webserver's host/IP and script name.
 - This method is a **proof-of-concept** and should be tested responsibly and legally.

 ---